sjbokhari/sjbokhari/README.md

-- Hi, I’m @sjbokhari0
+- Hi, I’m @sjbokhari
-- I’m currently learning Swift, C#
+- I’m currently learning Typescript and Java
-- You Can Reach me at sjbokhari0@gmail.com
+- You Can Reach me at sj@bokhari.de